redox-os/redox/crates/os/overview.md

     - 1 byte : Type identifier
       * 'd' :
         - 8 bytes : position where the table starts in the table segment
-        - 8 bytes : Length of the directory table
+        - 8 bytes : Length of the directory table (bucket number)
         - 64 bytes : name (can be extended in the directory headeer)
       * 'f' :
         - 8 bytes : position where the file starts in the file segment